 - Garlic: Garlic provides a pungent, savory flavor.

-- Eggs: Eggs top the dish and provide protein, richness, and a creamy texture when cooked.
+- Eggs: Eggs top the dish and provide protein, richness, and a creamy texture.

 - Optional fresh parsley or cilantro: This is not just a garnish; it also adds freshness and color.